xrrhythmsuk/xruk-player/assets/tunes/custard.md

 **History:** Part of the first set of tunes taken from Barking Bateria in 2000.
 Used to be called Welfare State, but was renamed because people didn’t like the state.

-## Controversies

-The rhythm clearly sounds like Samba Reggae, which is a tune developed and used by the Black liberation movement in Brazil.
-Many people in the RoR network consider it cultural appropriation to play this tune in our mainly white European bands, and there is ongoing debate about abolishing the tune.
+Many in the RoR network consider it cultural appropriation to play this tune as it sounds like real samba reggae, a genre developed and used by the Black liberation movement in Brazil.

 ## Difficulty